 - Back Pocket Closure – When using the winter shield to cover the mesh backing you pull it out of the back pocket, which unfortunately means you can’t zip the back pocket while using it.
 This isn’t ideal when trying to store things in the pocket while needing to fold the stroller up quickly.

 - Jerky Open/Close – It’s not that the open and close is difficult, technically it can be done with one hand, but the motion isn’t as smooth as butter, to say it nicely.
 Definitely not a deal breaker but just something noticeable in comparison to its competitors.

-- Questionable Carry-on – Most airlines from Easyjet to British Airways set their carryon limitations at 56 x 45 x 25 cm and the Ergobaby Metro comes in at 52 x 54 x 23 cm.
-So will the Ergobaby Metro be allowed on a plane even with it’s slightly larger dimensions?
-The answer: Maybe.
-I think it would fit in the overhead compartments but it might take some persuasion at the airline gate.
+- Questionable Carry-on – Most airlines from Easyjet to British Airways set their carryon limitations at 56 x 45 x 25 cm and the Ergobaby Metro comes in at 52 x 44 x 23 cm.
+So will the Ergobaby Metro City Stroller be allowed on a plane?
+The answer: It should, but it looks bigger than a lot of other travel strollers so it might take some persuasion at the airline gate.

 Thanks Ergobaby for sponsoring this post and asking me to honestly review the new Ergobaby Metro Compact City Stroller.
 And well done for jumping head first into the buggy market with such a solid travel stroller, I give it the “Most Nappable” award and two big thumbs up from this travel mama!